dblessy/uploader/readme.md

 The list of features provided by this application are:
 User registration by using OAuth:New User can register to the application.

-User Login: Existing users can login by using their Oauth credentials.
+User Login: Existing users can  use the custom login to the application by using their Oauth credentials.

 Upload files:For the user to upload files to S3.